NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
 I have some messy mixes of these due to deep dive, sprint development dynamics.
+* look carefully at what is in setup_board.h and where this is
+  #included all about

 Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo